AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/layout-testing.md

 ```csharp
 sortDropDown.AssertAboveOf(protonRocketAnchor);
 ```
-Depending on what you want to check, Bellatrix gives lots of options.
+Depending on what you want to check, BELLATRIX gives lots of options.
 You can test px perfect or just that some element is below another.
 Check that the popularity sort dropdown is above the proton rocket image.
 ```csharp
 sortDropDown.AssertAboveOf(protonRocketAnchor, 41);
 ```